Riverside Studios: Riverside Studios 1974–2014

 In 1974, a charitable trust formed by Hammersmith and Fulham Council took control of the building, and two large multi-purpose spaces designed by Michael Reardon were created from the studio's two main sound stages.
 While preparing Riverside's opening festival in 1976, the venue's first Artistic Director Peter Gill permitted an amateur West London music group called The Strand to use one of the performance spaces to rehearse.
 They went on to become The Sex Pistols.
 Riverside's original policy was to have a combination of in-house and visiting company productions of classical and contemporary plays and dance.
 Running concurrently with the main programme were regular events and activities including a film, music, education, workshop and play reading programme.
 David Gothard, the founding programming director, brought "The Dead Class" by Tadeusz Kantor and the Cricot 2 company from Kraków in Poland in 1977.

 Riverside Studios became fully operational in 1978 with Gill's landmark production of The Cherry Orchard.
 The venue quickly acquired an international reputation for excellence and innovation with productions including The Changeling with Brian Cox and Robert Lindsay (1978), Measure for Measure with Helen Mirren (1979) and Julius Caesar with Phil Daniels (1980), as well as a variety of international work – including, notably, that of Polish theatre maestro Tadeusz Kantor.
 In 1978, Riverside hosted the first of many Dance Umbrella seasons, featuring the work of Rosemary Butcher and Richard Alston.
-Gill also offered residencies to artists including Bruce McLean and Ian Coughlin and companies such as the Black Theatre Co-operative (now NitroBeat).
+Gill also offered residencies to artists including Bruce McLean and Ian Caughlin and companies such as the Black Theatre Co-operative (now NitroBeat).
 The venue was also used by the BBC for some television recording, including a 1979 episode of Parkinson for which host Michael Parkinson interviewed former United States Secretary of State Henry Kissinger.

 Art exhibitions (including Prints by Howard Hodgkin, 1978) had initially been curated by Milena Kalinovska in Riverside's foyer, but following Gill's departure in 1980, a purpose-built gallery space was established by the resident architect Will Alsop and John Lyall along with technical director Steven Scott.
 The directorship of Jenny Stein established the first exhibition and showed works by the painter and graphic artist Edvard Munch.
 Subsequent exhibitions included David Hockney (Paintings and Drawings for Parade, 1981), Antony Gormley (New Sculpture, 1984), Louise Bourgeois (Recent Work, 1990) and Yoko Ono (In Facing, 1990).
 In 1985, Kalinovska (who was Riverside's Exhibitions Director from 1982 to 1986) was nominated for The Turner Prize.